-Progressive muscle relaxation, or diaphragmatic breathing, is a very simple process of tensing and releasing selected muscles in order to relax and provide a state of total relaxation in the body.
+Progressive muscle relaxation, or diaphragmatic breathing, is a straightforward process of tensing and releasing selected muscles to relax and provide a state of total relaxation in the body.
 Why not give it a try?

 This technique was extended by the American physician Edmund Jacobson in the early 1920s.